 Take a look at the two sentences below describing Phil’s family.
 Everyone hates to read, and hates playing cards.
 Each separately is correct.
 It would make sense as written if each was on its own instead of in this list.

-However, the sentence isn’t correct because the two items aren’t parallel.
+However, the first sentence isn’t correct because the two items aren’t parallel.
 “To read” is in the infinitive tense, but “playing cards” is in the present tense.
-You can see the corrected version in green below:
+You can see the corrected version in the second sentence:

 2b.
 Identifying and Correcting Errors #2